percona/pg_tde/documentation/docs/global-key-provider-configuration/overview.md

     The KMIP engine in Vault is not a validated configuration for `pg_tde` and is not recommended for production deployments.

 !!! warning
-    Do not rotate encryption keys while `pg_tde_basebackup` is running.
-Standbys or standalone clusters created from such backups may fail to start during WAL replay.
-Schedule rotations outside your backup windows and run a new full backup afterward.
+    Do not rotate encryption keys while a backup is running.
+This may result in an inconsistent backup and restore failure.
+This applies to all backup tools.

+    Schedule key rotations outside backup windows.
+After rotating keys, take a new full backup.

+    For more details, see [Limitations of pg_tde](../index/tde-limitations.md#limitations-when-using-pg_tde).

 `pg_tde` has been tested with the following key providers: